dwavesystems/dwave-ocean-sdk/docs/quantum_research/topologies.rst

     commercial systems typically have more than 97% of fabricated qubits available in their working graphs.

-    The version of the working graph is tracked in the ``graph_id`` solver resource field (see the :ref:`key_value_problems_request` table).
+    The working graph is tracked in the ``graph_id`` solver resource field (see the :ref:`key_value_problems_request` table).
 Changes to a working graph, such as removing qubits that no longer meet specifications after initial calibration, might required that you update a saved minor :ref:`embedding <qpu_embedding_intro>`.

 .. _topology_intro_chimera: